AbdennourHsn/TasksManager/README.md

     }

 **..Swagger/ConfigureSwaggerOptions.cs**: Implements SwaggerGenOptions configuration to add JWT authentication security definition and requirement for Swagger UI, facilitating secure API documentation with JWT support.

+# TaskManager Unit Test

+The project includes unit tests for the TaskController using xUnit.net and FluentAssertions.

+## Getting Started

+	1- Clone the repository.

+	2- Configure the database connection in appsettings.json.

+	3- Run the application.

+	4- Explore the API endpoints using tools like Postman or Swagger.